 - Provide background information on Kentucky Child Learning and Assessment Standards

 Initial Assessment: Admission to School of Interdisciplinary and Graduate Studies & Teacher Education.
-Minimum undergraduate degree GPA 2.75, Minimum GRE scores [Verbal-150 (450), Quantitative 143 (490), Analytical Writing 4.0], three letters of recommendation; professional statement; signed Professional Code of Ethics/Technology User Agreement/Statement of Understanding of Admission Guidelines; Bachelor's degree; "C" or higher in English 102 and oral communication, interview.
+Minimum undergraduate degree GPA 2.75, Minimum GRE scores as required by EPSB; three letters of recommendation; professional statement; signed Professional Code of Ethics/Technology User Agreement/Statement of Understanding of Admission Guidelines; Bachelor's degree; "C" or higher in English 102 and oral communication; interview.

 |EDTP 527 Inquiry into Early Childhood Education and Child Development||3|